bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/channel-jamming-on-the-lightning-network.md

 Speaker 0: 00:34:14

 Yeah, Carla that just joined Chaincode and I hope will appear on the podcast sometime soon, was of great help.
-In general, I expect that, at least personally, the Lightning Network research flow is going to be oh so much easier now that I can just like pop my head and ask like, Bolt 7, what exactly?
-And things like that.
+In general, I expect that, at least personally, the Lightning Network research flow is going to be oh so much easier now that I can just like pop my head and ask like, "BOLT7, what exactly?", and things like that.
 So yeah, that was really great.
 I think we named some people in the thanks section in the paper and there were a lot of people that gave very, very valuable comments.
-So yeah.

 Speaker 2: 00:34:47